The Reclusive and Complex Thomas Pynchon

-And, yet it may be that this reclusiveness is a fabrication of pop culture obsession because Pynchon just might not like the attention from journalist or he just might not like answering questions, which is a much less dramatic story then some would like, I would assume.
+Moreover, it may be that this reclusiveness is a fabrication of pop culture obsession.
+It is very well that Pynchon just might dislike the attention from journalists, or he just might not like answering questions.
+Both of these are valid reasons to skip ceremony, and his privacy is probably a much less dramatic story then some would like.
+It is not like other writers aren’t eccentric or don’t have eccentric ideas.

 Works Cited